Prerequisites

 Now you can access the database that’s in your cluster as if it were running locally.
 Use whatever port you’re forwarding to (

-in this case).
-The host is localhost, the user ispostgres
+7000in this case).
+The host is localhost, the user ispostgresand the password is$PGPASSWORD_POSTGRESfrom step one